hkhc/jarbird.github.io/docs/reference/properties-ref.md

 Some setup of properties is needed to make the Jarbird plugin function properly.

-Usually we put them in one of the `gradle.properties` files.
-It is recommended to put them in `~/.gradle/gradle.proeprties` rather than the project's `gradle.properties` so that sensitive information is not in project.
+Usually, we put them in one of the `gradle.properties` files.
+It is recommended to put them in `~/.gradle/gradle.proeprties` rather than the project's `gradle.properties` so that sensitive information is not in the project.

 Jarbird plugin read these properties with Gradle property mechanism, this means we may put the setting in one of the following ways:

-- Command line option `-P`
+- Command-line option `-P`
 ```
     ./gradlew -Prepository.mavencentral.username=ABC jbPublish
 ```